First-Year Writing Program

 First-Year Writing Awards

 Every year FWP instructors may nominate two students in each section of English 101 for consideration for the FWP Writing Awards.
 A panel of faculty judges reads and evaluates the nominated essays, determining the first-, second-, and third-place winners, as well as several runners-up.
-The awards are then given out at the Department of English and Philosophy Awards Ceremony at the conclusion of the Week of Writing (WoW) in the spring.
-In addition, many of the winning essays appear the following year in The 33rd, an anthology FWP instructors use in their classes.
+The awards, including the Erika Guenther and Gertrude Daemmrich Memorial Prizes, are then given out at the Department of English and Philosophy Awards Ceremony at the conclusion of the Drexel Writing Festival in the Spring.
+In addition, many of the winning essays appear the following year in The 33rd, an anthology First Year Writing instructors use in their classes.